jamesbiederbeck/weathercache/readme.md

 The Flask app listens on port 80 on the virtual machine's IP address, which can be observed in the output of vagrant up, so you will most likely be connecting to the machine over a virtual switch on you hyper-v host.

 Most application logic is in ```./weathercache/__init__.py```, except for database setup and connection management, which happen in ```./weathercache/db.py```
 The database schema is defined in ```./weathercache/schema.sql```.
-If the database schema needs to be updated or changed, run ```flask init-db ``` while the in /vagrant on the vm, or from the application folder, if you already have flask 2.0 installed.
+If the database schema needs to be updated or changed, run ```flask init-db ``` while in the /vagrant directory on the vm, or from the application folder, if you already have flask 2.0 installed.